The Beauty of Burma 2019

 During the workshop, we will also will be able to see many of the people in the book including my favorite monks and monk masters and also gorgeous little children that I adore to pieces over there.
 One of the special places inside the book is a grade school where they let me teach English to the school kids and we will all be able to go to this school and watch them learn English.

-The cost for the workshop is not set yet and I am working on that with my guide.
-Hotel costs, internal flights, food, fuel and transportation and just about everything else that the country can exploit from so much new tourism has increased my guides costs to me so I am still working on costs.
+The cost for the workshop will be the same as my last two workshops and I am happy to announce this as costs always seem to go up in this country!!.
+The workshop will be approx. $7.700 based on sharing a room with someone else.
+The single room request will be $1,400 and if we cannot find a roommate for you and you did want to share, you would have to pay the single room supplement.
 We are also staying in an amazing luxury hotel in Inle lake that is incredibly special and has made the costs go up too.
 Also, If I took a larger group, then I could charge less, but that is not what I like or want.
 The price includes: lodging, all meals, domestic economy flights, ground-transportation, guide/translator, boat fares on scheduled rides, entrance and archaeological fees for scheduled visits, portage charges at airports and jetty, camera and video fees.
 A visa for your passport is required for Burma which can be easily obtained by their new online eVisa system.

 The price is based on two people sharing a room as is the same with most international workshops and to have your own room and not want to share is a Single Room Supplement fee.
-I am also working on that amount too.
 It used to be much less and I am not happy about this but I also only want to stay at some of the best hotels in Burma, rated at 5 star and many workshops charge less but the hotels are very bad.
 I have stayed at some of them and this is not what I ever want for my workshops and I insist on great hotels.

 Not included: International airfare to and from Yangon, airport taxes, entry visa fees, alcohol, soft drinks and personal shopping and tips for drivers, models, monks and our guide.